PratikaSalvi/basicpythonautomation/README.md

 # basicpythonautomation
-This is learning for selenium with python basics
+This is learning for selenium with python basics Code

+  Python Version: Python 3.8.3
+  Selenium Version :

+  Download Pycharm :